allenvpothen/ChovvaALerts/README.md

 - Member 3: FATHIMA HANA HS- CUSAT

 ### Project Description
-[we are introducing weather app for MARTIANS.
-Our weather app is designed specifically for mars, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA]
+[We are introducing weather app for MARTIANS.
+Our weather app is designed specifically for MARS, providing real-time atmospheric and environment data for martian inhabitants by using accurate information from NASA,ISRO]

 ### The Problem (that doesn't exist)
 [There is no app for ]